-- 1. All candidates for graduation must: - a.
-File an Intent to Graduate form with the Registrar in the Student Affairs Office, - b.
-Clear all College obligations, - c.
+- c.
 Earn the last 15 semester hours of credit from Lake Region State College, unless the final credits are earned at another institution and one of the following conditions are met: - a.
 The credits are earned through the NDUS Reverse Transfer Policy (SBHE 407.0) and Procedure (NDUS 407.0); - b.
-The credits are earned at another institution and transferred back to LRSC pursuant to a preapproved agreement with the LRSC Registrar's Office; or - c.
+The credits are earned at another institution and transferred back to LRSC pursuant to a preapproved agreement with the LRSC Registrar's Office; or

+- c.
 Upon application and approval of the LRSC Registrar. - d.
 Complete all assessment obligations specific to the degree or certificate. - 2.
 Associate in Arts (AA) Degree: An Associate in Arts Degree will be granted to a student who has satisfactorily completed 60 semester hours with an institutional grade point of 2.0 in an academic curriculum which includes:

-Communication Skills - COMM 110 is required 9 semester hours Mathematics, Science and Computer Science - Minimum of 2 departments - Lab Science is required 10 semester hours Health, Physical Education and Recreation 2 semester hours Social Science - Minimum of 2 departments 9 semester hours Arts and Humanities - Minimum of 2 departments 9 semester hours
+COMM 110 is required Mathematics, Science and Computer Science 10 semester hours Minimum of 2 departments Lab Science is required Health, Physical Education and Recreation 2 semester hours 9 semester hours Social Science Minimum of 2 departments 9 semester hours

+Minimum of 2 departments